Timeline of the Yemeni revolution (January – 2 June 2011): Battle of Zinjibar

-As the situation in Sana'a was developing, about 300 Islamic militants attacked and captured the coastal city of Zinjibar (population 20,000).
+As the situation in Sanaa was developing, about 300 Islamic militants attacked and captured the coastal city of Zinjibar (population 20,000).
 During the takeover of the town, the militants killed five policemen, including a high-ranking officer, and one civilian.
 Two more soldiers were killed in clashes with militants in Loder.

 On 28 May, the Hashid and the government reportedly entered into a ceasefire, the terms of which allegedly stipulated that tribesmen loyal to al-Ahmar would withdraw from occupied government buildings.
-However, Al Jazeera reported that explosions were heard in Sana'a even after the ceasefire was agreed, and Sana'a remained divided between opposition and government control.
+However, Al Jazeera reported that explosions were heard in Sanaa even after the ceasefire was agreed, and Sanaa remained divided between opposition and government control.
 According to reports, 120 people were confirmed dead as a result of the week's fierce fighting.

 Meanwhile, militants in Zinjibar consolidated their control by capturing six army tanks and several armored vehicles.
 The military clashed with the alleged Islamist fighters outside the city and shelled the outskirts of the town.
 By late on 29 May, the militants still had full control of the city.
-21 soldiers five militants and eight civilians were reported to had been killed in the fighting by 31 May.
+21 soldiers five militants and eight civilians were reported to have been killed in the fighting by 31 May.
 Some opposition figures and activists charged that President Saleh allowed the capture of Zinjibar by the supposed Islamists to support his claims that the country would not be able to survive without him.

-By 31 May, the ceasefire had broken down and street fighting continued in Sana'a.
+By 31 May, the ceasefire had broken down and street fighting continued in Sanaa.
 Tribesmen had taken control of both the headquarters of the ruling General People's Congress and the main offices of the water utility.
-As of 1 June, the death toll from the street fighting in Sana'a had reached 200.
+As of 1 June, the death toll from the street fighting in Sanaa had reached 200.

 June

 1 June

 Fourteen soldiers died in overnight fighting with Hashid tribesmen, the Defence Ministry claimed.
-The Kuwaiti government said it had evacuated its diplomats from Sana'a due to ongoing clashes in the Yemeni capital.
+The Kuwaiti government said it had evacuated its diplomats from Sanaa due to ongoing clashes in the Yemeni capital.
 Late during the day, several large blasts rattled the city, though immediate reports on damage and casualties were not available.
 About 1,000 dissident soldiers loyal to General Ali Mohsen al-Ahmar mobilised in concert with Hashid fighters for the first time in the evening, according to The Wall Street Journal.

 2 June

-The Christian Science Monitor, a United States-based daily, reported that President Ali Abdullah Saleh deployed U.S.-trained counterterrorism forces to combat the coalition of Hashid fighters and army defectors battling security troops in Sana'a.
+The Christian Science Monitor, a United States-based daily, reported that President Ali Abdullah Saleh deployed U.S.-trained counterterrorism forces to combat the coalition of Hashid fighters and army defectors battling security troops in Sanaa.